Essential Financial Formulas 2026

 Yield = Annual Dividend ÷ Stock Price

-Displays the dividend return as a percentage of the stock price.
+Shows the dividend yield in percent form of the stock price.

 Net Present Value (NPV)